SPIGS/parkerspielvogeldotcom/content/projects/opengl/index.md

 ### Utility Functions, Data Structures, etc.

 All utility functions, data structures, and underlying set-dressing was made by me.
-This includes things like color datastructures and linear algebra functions.
+This includes things like color data structures and linear algebra functions.

 ### Everything is a Shader

-Everything that is displayed to the screen is a quad with a shader - each geometric primitive and font glyph is comprized of a single quad and an accompanying shader.
+Everything that is displayed to the screen is a quad with a shader - each geometric primitive and font glyph is comprised of a single quad and an accompanying shader.
 Shaders are loaded from disk on application start up.
 I did this because it makes for a simpler renderer (all draw calls are batched quad vertices) and I'd rather write a few shaders than worry about architecting a renderer.

 ### Fonts